xhaoahx/MyNotes/源码分析/Flutter RenderBox 源码分析.md

   /// object, which calls [hitTest] on its children when its opacity is zero
   /// even through it does not [paint] its children. bool hitTest(BoxHitTestResult result, { @required Offset position }) {
-    assert(() {
-      if (!hasSize) {
-        if (debugNeedsLayout) {
-          throw FlutterError.fromParts(<DiagnosticsNode>[
-            ErrorSummary('Cannot hit test a render box that has never been laid out.'), describeForError('The hitTest() method was called on this RenderBox'), ErrorDescription(
-              'Unfortunately, this object\'s geometry is not known at this time, ' 'probably because it has never been laid out. ' 'This means it cannot be accurately hit-tested.'
-            ),
-            ErrorHint(
-              'If you are trying '
-              'to perform a hit test during the layout phase itself, make sure ' 'you only hit test nodes that have completed layout (e.g. the node\'s ' 'children, after their layout() method has been called).'
-            ),
-          ]);
-        }
-        throw FlutterError.fromParts(<DiagnosticsNode>[
-          ErrorSummary('Cannot hit test a render box with no size.'), describeForError('The hitTest() method was called on this RenderBox'), ErrorDescription(
-            'Although this node is not marked as needing layout, ' 'its size is not set.'
-          ),
-          ErrorHint(
-            'A RenderBox object must have an ' 'explicit size before it can be hit-tested.
-Make sure ' 'that the RenderBox in question sets its size during layout.'
-          ),
-        ]);
-      }
-      return true;
-    }());
     if (_size.contains(position)) {
       if (hitTestChildren(result, position: position) || hitTestSelf(position)) {
         result.add(BoxHitTestEntry(this, position));